ayinde07/GettingAndCleaningDat/CodeBook.md

       Cleaning data labels

 The input labels used abbreviated forms of descriptive terms.
-Abbreviations were expanded and duplications and punctuation were removed so that "tBodyAccJerk-std()-X" became "timeBodyAccelerometerJerkStdDevX" and "fBodyBodyGyroMag-mean()" became "frequencyBodyGyroscopeMagnitudeMean".
+Abbreviations were expanded, duplications and punctuation were removed so that "tBodyAccJerk-std()-X" became "timeBodyAccelerometerJerkStdDevX" and "fBodyBodyGyroMag-mean()" became "frequencyBodyGyroscopeMagnitudeMean".
  ----
       Merging data

 The data was divided in two different ways.
-First, it was partioned into train and test subsets.
+First, it was partitioned into train and test subsets.
 Each of those was then divided into a measurements file, a subject identifier file, and an activity code file.
 There was also a single activity label file which paired the numeric code to a string label.

 For each of train and test, the measurements file as read in using the cleaned up columns from above.
 Then the subject id and activity id were read in and combined (via cbind) with the measurements data.
 Then the complete train and test sets were merged together with rbind.
  ----